discountry/my-baidu-ife/docs/README.md

 2.Edit [CNAME](CNAME)

-Change it to your domain and create an CNAME record to your github domain.
+Change it to your domain and create a CNAME record to your github domain.

 ## Dependencies